 Not all antioxidants are pigments, however.
 So the best policy is to eat plenty of plant-based foods every day.
-Below are some examples of potent antioxidants that can be found in various fruits and vegetables:
+Below are some examples of potent antioxidants that can be found in fruits and vegetables:

 vitamin E— seeds, nuts, peanut butter, wheat germ, avocado